InDate/claude-log-viewer/docs/rollback-proposal/README.md

 - Decision: Approve or request clarification

 **For Technical Reviewers:**
-- Read: All documents 01-05 (110 min = ~2 hours)
+- Read: All documents 01-07 (205 min = ~3.5 hours)
 - Read: 99-critical-analysis.md (25 min)
-- Review: Implementation plan details
+- Review: Implementation plan and fork integration details
 - Provide feedback on approach and timeline

 **For Implementers:**